 Hosted by the Online Learning Consortium.
 (March 26, 2020)

 - Teaching with Blackboard Collaborate

-Dr. Morris presents a quick, 9-minute technical tutorial of how he uses Blackboard Collaborate Ultra as an online classroom.
+Dr. Morris presents a quick, nine-minute technical tutorial of how he uses Blackboard Collaborate Ultra as an online classroom.

 - Moving Classes Online

-Yale University's Poorvu Center for Teaching and Learning presented this excellent webinar introducing faculty to online teaching (March 20th, 2020).
+Yale University's Poorvu Center for Teaching and Learning presented this excellent webinar introducing faculty to online teaching.
+(March 20, 2020)

 - Pilot Basics

 An hour-long workshop on the essential features of Pilot, Wright State's learning management system.